seletskiy/zbackup/README.md

 ####Some internals
 For every backuped fs, zbackup:
-* check for local fs snapshot with name: 'snapname@zbackup_curr'
+* check for local fs snapshot with name: 'fs@zbackup_curr'

 * if snapshot not exists - assume, that we run first time:
  * create snapshot 'fs@zbackup_curr'